martijnvwezel/muino-email-management/README.md

 [Currently under development]
-Begin of  June the first alpa version will be ready.
+Begin of  July the first alpa version will be ready.

 # Muino Email Management
 The Muino email ISP admin management